 Consumers should immediately stop using the recalled bed canopies and contact Hallee for a full refund or a replacement bed canopy with new warning labels.
 The firm is contacting all known purchasers directly.

 The foam padding on the stroller's arm bar can come off in fragments if the child bites the arm bar, posing a choking hazard.

 Consumers should immediately remove the arm bar from recalled strollers and replacement top seats and contact Britax for a free black, zippered arm bar cover and a warning label to apply to the strollers and replacement top seats.
 Consumers can continue to use their strollers without the arm bar attached.

 About 49,000 in the U.S. (in addition, 11,000 were sold in Canada)

 Another death reported after woman became entrapped between the mattress and the recalled bed handles.

-Consumers should immediately place recalled bottles out of the reach of children and return them to the place of purchase for a full refund or a replacement bottle.
+Consumers should immediately put the recalled mobiles out of the reach of children and contact The Land of Nod for a full refund.

 Consumers should immediately stop using a recalled mattress and inspect it by making sure there is no gap larger than the width of two fingers between the ends of the crib and the mattress.
 If any gap is larger, customers should immediately stop using the recalled mattresses and return it to any IKEA store for an exchange or a full refund.